There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 It doesn’t pay to be a little fish in a big pond on the open market.
 Small publishers just can’t compete with the sheer numbers there.
 Others realize that earning themselves an invite to the private exchanges solves one of their biggest problems – scalability.

 Private marketplace transactions give you access to ad space before it’s available on the open market.
 This means your ads get exposure sooner and reach a wider audience.
 You may pay a little more, but you’re getting access to some premium inventory that won’t make it to the open exchange.

 In the past, big publishers had the option of using open networks like Right Media, DoubleClick, and 24/7 to offer their inventory.
-Smaller, niche companies don’t have that option – they got lost in the crowd.
-If they want to grow their digital media presence, they needed to find another method of auctioning their ad space.
-By the late 2000s, things were becoming critical for many publishers.
+Smaller, niche companies didn’t have that option – they got lost in the crowd.
+If they wanted to grow their digital media presence, they needed to find another method of auctioning their ad space.
+By the late 2000’s, things were becoming critical for many publishers.

 How programmatic fits in

 Programmatic was first thought to eliminate the need for a buyer-seller relationship.
 However, the trend in programmatic PMP and direct programmatic deals only highlights the need for one-on-one conversations and agreements.
-Overall, it emphasizes that programmatic has evolved into something more than programmatic exchanges and automation tools, into real-time buying and efficiency automation.
+Overall, it emphasizes that programmatic has evolved – from programmatic exchanges and automation tools into real-time buying and efficiency automation.

 For publishers, this opens the door to new opportunities to find and identify programmatic advertisers that are ready for more substantial commitments and better deals.
 For buyers, this emphasizes stronger, more reliable relationships and higher quality opportunities for their brand.